Noise Suppression Benchmark

 Short-Term Objective Intelligibility

 The performance of a Noise Suppression engine can be measured in multiple ways including Mean Opinion Score (MOS) in listening experiments, as well as objective approximations of MOS such as POLQA or PESQ.
 In order to make the benchmark as easily reproducible as possible, we select the Short Term Objective Intelligibility (STOI) metric that judges the intelligibility on a scale from 0 to 1, where 1 is best.
+By definition, the clean reference audio always has a perfect score of 1.

 The real-time factor is the ratio of the pure processing runtime of the Noise Suppression algorithm divided by the length of audio.
 The smaller this value is, the less resources are required to run the algorithm.
 For enhancing a stream of audio in real-time, it is important that this factor is well below 1 to avoid buffering while still leaving enough resources for other applications.